DS202-at-ISU/lab-2-lab_2_team_8/README.md

 missing values.
 LotArea(sf): It is a Square feet area of a house for a particular house sale home.it is measured by Square feet and the range will be from 1000 sf.
 AC: It says whether a house has AC or not.
-There will be no range for that.
+There will be no range because it is yes or no thing.
 Fireplace: It will say that whether they has a fireplace or not in a house.
 I think their will no range because it is yes or no thing.
 Neibhorhood: It says in which area is it located.
 Their will not range for that too.

 ======= \## Step 2.
 The main variable for this report is `Sale Price`, we will be focusing on exploring relations between it and other